FAIRmat-NFDI/pynxtools/README.md

 Oasis instance to create data and metadata entries from experiments so that NOMAD Oasis understands the specific logic and terminology of the scientific field.

+The software tools are located inside the module subdirectory 'nexusutils'and they are shipped with unit tests located in the subdirectory 'tests'.
+Some examples with real datasets are also provided in the subdirectory 'examples' in which Jupyter Notebooks are guiding through the process of converting instrument raw data into the NeXus standard and then aloow the visualisation of the hierarchical contents of the generated NeXus file in JupyterLab.

 ## Getting started
 You should create a virtual environment.
-We tested with Python 3.7.
+We tested on Ubuntu with Python 3.7.

 If you don't have Python 3.7 installed on your computer, follow these commands:
 ```